 Individuals dropping off a student at school should not leave until the student has passed the health screening process.

-Students who are feeling unwell or have a temperature of 100.4°F or higher will be held in a health waiting area.
+Students who are feeling unwell or have a temperature of 100.4°F or higher will be escorted to the school’s Care Center.
 Employees will contact students’ parents/guardians to immediately pick them up from school.

 Students Who Leave and Return to Campus During the School Day